London Study Tour

 Course Information & Requirements

-Students accepted for the LST will be enrolled for 3 credits of Theatre 490 for spring semester 2017.
+Students accepted for the LST will be enrolled for 2 credits of Theatre 497H in the spring and 1 additional credit in the summer.
 You must successfully complete this course, or you will need to refund your travel grant (see below).

 Student journals will be read in two stages: the first half will be read by Professor Sage while in London, and the second half will be turned in soon after our return to the United States.
 Students will be given a participation grade, which evaluates your level of inquisitiveness and positive contributions to discussions and other group activities.

-Students will also write a formal essay of 12-18 pages, due two weeks after returning to Penn State.
+Students will also write a formal essay of 12-18 pages, due two weeks after completion of the program.
 The essay will be inspired by your London experience, exploring a subject in musical theatre or drama from an historical, literary, or analytical point of view.
 Your topic should be based on consultations with the instructor.